joebew42/elixir_bank_account/scratch.md

 # DOING

 # TODO

-* graphQL API: expose the withdraw feature
 * move all test helpers in `test_helpers.exs` ??
-* use the existing authorization mechanism to authorize the graphql AP
+* use the existing authorization mechanism to authorize the graphql API
 * move the module `Http.Router` to `Http.Rest.Router`
 * replace the tests for the 403 with a single test for the restful api
 * as an `admin` I can transfer money from an existing account to another